 5 NFL players who could be cut before free agency

-Here’s a look at five of the bigger names who could be released leading up to the start of free agency.
+Here’s a look at five more players who could be sent out to pasture leading up to free agency.

 Kwon Alexander played relatively well for the Saints after being acquired from the San Francisco 49ers mid-season, and some would even argue he made New Orleans a more complete team.
 However, Alexander didn’t perform at an elite level, and that’s what his massive contract calls for.
 He’s on the books for more than $13 million in each of the next two seasons, and that includes a base salary of more than $12.5 million in 2021.
 Those are unsustainable numbers for the Saints, who are estimated to be more than $70 million over the projected salary cap.
 With so much work needing to be done over the next several weeks, the Saints will almost assuredly release Alexander because he does not carry a dead cap hit.
 Alexander recovering from a torn Achilles tendon doesn’t help either.

 Once upon a time, David Johnson was an up-and-coming superstar who was compiling legendary numbers.
 However, his fall from grace was swift, and that led the Arizona Cardinals to trade him to the Houston Texans last year.
 Many believed a change of scenery might resurrect his career, but it did not.
 Although Johnson did average 4.7 yards per carry, he appeared in just 12 games and finished the season with 691 rushing yards and two fumbles.
 With a salary cap number of $8.5 million-plus and a total cash investment of $9 million scheduled for 2021, it’s seems inevitable that Johnson gets released.
 The move would save Houston a total of $8,512,500 against the cap with no dead money to eat, so unless Johnson opts to take a significant pay cut, he’ll likely hit the open market in search of his third chance.
 The Texans are hoping he will adjust his deal.